All blog posts

 Headquartered in Kontich, Mathias and Bram strive for a healthy lifestyle in the workplace by creating a personalized offer of everything you can dream of.
 They do this thanks to Foodm.

-Their mission is to facilitate a healthy lifestyle for employees by offering a personalized assortment of meals and snacks 24/7.
+Their mission is to facilitate a healthy lifestyle for employees by offering a personalized selection of meals and snacks 24/7.
 Thanks to the Foodm Smart Fridge, employees can make the most of their time.
-Fancy a hot meal, salad, poke bowl or just a snack?
-In a few easy steps via the app, you can choose your choice from the smart fridge and enjoy a delicious and healthy meal.
-Keep an eye on things thanks to the mobile application and stay up to date with what's in your smart fridge at any time of the day.
+Fancy a hot meal, salad, poké bowl, or just a snack?
+In just a few easy steps via the app, you can choose your meal from the smart fridge and enjoy a delicious and healthy meal.
+Keep an eye on what's in your smart fridge at any time of day thanks to the mobile app.

 As their slogan says: your favourite food, always nearby.
 Isn't that great?